Posts

 Image

 They look blue to me, but the bird plumage is brown.
 Really?
 A brown Blue jay?
 Are you serious? - License our images here .
 Yes.
 All is about light refraction.
+The real color is brown.
 Welcome to the world of structural colors.
 Look for the explanation on this page of The Cornell Lab.
 The structural colors of the Blue Jay.
-Amazing illusion.
+All is an amazing illusion.

 Small harmless snake